gecampbell/galliard.xyz/content/essay/airpods.md

 since before the purchase.
 The packaging and ease of use of the Airpods have greatly reduced the "friction" involved in using headphones.

+Because of the price, they're not for everyone, but if you can afford it, they're highly recommended.